-•he U.S. Department of Veterans Affairs and the Veterans Day National Committee are pleased to provide you with this Teachers Resource Guide.
+he U.S. Department of Veterans Affairs and the Veterans Day National Committee are pleased to provide you with this Teachers Resource Guide.
 It is our hope that by thanking America's Veterans and their families for their service and sacrifice, we can reward them with the honor they so richly deserve.

-Introduction page 4
+page 4

-Program Guide
+Program Guide page 5

-Origins of Veterans Day раде б
+Origins of Veterans Day page 6

+Tomb of the Unknown Soldier page 7

-The Difference between Veterans Day and Memorial Day page 7
+The Difference between Veterans Day and Memorial Day page 8

-Tomb of the Unknown Soldier page 8

-America's Wars page 13
+America's Wars

-Prisoners of War (POWs) and Those Missing in Action
+Prisoners of War (POWs) and Those Missing in Action page 10

+Veterans Service Organizations page 12

+Scholarships page 13

+Medal of Honor page 14

-Student Activities page 16
+Student Activities page 18

-Veterans Legacy Program
+Veterans Legacy Program page 19

-Veterans Service Organizations page 17

-Scholarships

-Folding The Flag

-Respecting the Flag page 20
+Respecting the Flag

+Folding The Flag page 21

-2022 Veterans Day National Committee page 23
+2023 Veterans Day National Committee